About the Balch Hill Natural Area

 For over 50 years, the Balch Hill Natural Area has been a favorite of Hanover residents for its great views, picnicking, walking, and bird watching.
-Eight trails provide easy to moderate routes to the 937-foot summit.
-Its diverse communities include an abandoned pasture at the summit and forests of pine, hardwoods, and hemlock on the slopes.
+Ten trails provide easy to moderate routes to the 937-foot summit.
+Its diverse communities include a former pasture and apple orchard at the summit, and forests of pine, hardwoods, and hemlock on the slopes.

 Our first land protection project, the Balch Hill Natural Area began with 10 acres acquired in 1970 to protect the summit from development.
 The Natural Area now includes 20 acres owned by the Hanover Conservancy, including the summit, and 46 acres owned by the Town of Hanover.
 Dartmouth College owns 18 acres on the east side.
 The Upper Valley Land Trust holds a conservation easement on 10 acres.
 The Conservancy’s Balch Hill Stewardship Committee manages the Balch Hill Natural Area in partnership with the Town and College.

 Map & Guide